arissad/arissadang/essays/aireflection.md

 ## Introduction

 Ever since I began my journey as a Computer Science major at UH Manoa, I’ve been pushed to use Artificial Intelligence in my ICS assignments and projects.
 This came as a surprise to me, as all my other professors have stated that they don’t tolerate the use of AI in any circumstances.
 However, using AI as a tool helped me to gain perspectives on software engineering that I probably never would’ve experienced if I didn’t utilize ChatGPT and Claude.
+Whether it was getting AI to write code for me or to explain certain concepts, there was a variety of ways that it helped me throughout the course of ICS 314.

 ## Personal Experience with AI